JadeJaber/jadejaber.github.io/_posts/articles/2019-21-07-hellokube.md

 ## 3. Deploy SpringBootApplication on Docker
-1. Launch Docker by starting the Docker Desktop application
+1. Launch Docker by starting the Docker Desktop application (MacOS)
 2. Test docker with
 ```bash
 docker run hello-world